Translated by A. Charles Muller

 If you die without loss, you are eternal.

-The myriad things rely on it for their life but do not distinguish it.
+The myriad things are produced relying on it, but it does not distinguish them.

 It clothes and feeds all things without lording over them.

-The myriad things return to it and it doesn't exact lordship
+The myriad things rely on it and it doesn't true to rule them

 Thus it can be called “great.”